OHI-Science/aquaculture_mapping/README.md

 **Analysis and data check**

-Once all of those are completed, you can find the **analysis** folder, which data checks, conducts some summarization numbers for the final paper, and creates figures.
+Once all of those are completed, you can find the **analysis** folder, which data checks, conducts some summarization numbers for the final paper, creates figures, and completes the accuracy assessment of our suitability layer.

 Good luck!